Have you had your

 You know you’re supposed to eat more fish.
 Especially Salmon.

-It’s packed with the Omega-3s (including EPA and DHA), Vitamin D3, and other nutrients you need for a healthy, balanced diet.
+It’s packed with the omega-3 fatty acids (including EPA and DHA), vitamin D, and other essential nutrients you need for a healthy, balanced diet.
 But what if you’re unfamiliar with cooking fish?
 Or you have a house full of picky eaters?

 Taking Pure Alaska Omega is an easy choice.